yunwilliamyu/opal/readme.txt

     Note that we fragment the testing data because for the simulation, we accept fasta files consisting of entire genomes, so we must fragment it in order to get test reads.
-If you are evaluating the Fasta files from an NGS pipeline, or benchmarking against a real dataset, you will probably want to follow the following pipeline.
+If you are classifying the Fasta files from an NGS pipeline, or benchmarking against a real dataset, you will probably want to follow the following pipeline.
 To duplicate the experiment we ran for Opal in Figure 3 of our paper on the A1 dataset, you'll want to do the following: